-Before going to law school, Gregory completed B.S. and M.S. degrees in electrical engineering and served as a senior project engineer at General Motors where he led the development of calibration and controls for three vehicle applications.
+Prior to law school, Gregory obtained B.S. and M.S. degrees in electrical engineering and was a powertrain engineer at both Ford Motor Co. and General Motors Co., where he led the development of calibration and control systems for numerous vehicle applications.

 - "PTAB Discretionary Institution and Parallel Petitions," co-author, The Patent Law 30-32 (Mar.-Apr.
 2020).